How to transcribe audio to text in Microsoft

 • Fix any transcription mistakes in real-time using the keyboard while the dictation feature is running.

-• Speak out full stops and add punctuations to your transcript, saving editing and refining time.
+• Speak out punctuation marks to add to the transcript, saving editing and refining time.

-• The AI-powered transcription doesn't store your voice data so it's safe and secure.
+• The AI-powered transcription doesn't store any voice data so it's safe and secure.

 Method 5.
 Transcribe meeting recordings in Teams